 You want to clean it out, but every time you think about decluttering the bathroom, you’re overwhelmed and have absolutely no idea where to start.

-With these simple steps, you’ll have your bathroom decluttered in no time.
+With these simple steps, you’ll have your bathroom decluttered in no time, but make sure you avoid these common decluttering mistakes.

 Most bathrooms are already fairly small, so you’ll want to keep your supplies simple when decluttering.